Time management hack - self-leadership coaching tips

 Above everything else, it's about taking responsibility for the way we feel, acknowledge it within ourselves and towards others too.

-If you feel you could need some help to improve your time management and productivity, let's chat or check my 3-month mentorship program here :)
+If you feel you could need some help to improve your time management and productivity, let's chat or check my 8-week mentorship program here :)

 Energy and time hack